A monastic granary

 The name

-Grange — Gráinseach in Irish — was the term for an outlying farm of a religious house, the place where tenant farmers brought the tenth part of their corn for the clergy.
+Grange - Gráinseach in Irish - was the term for an outlying farm of a religious house, the place where tenant farmers brought the tenth part of their corn for the use of the clergy.
 The word came in through Norman French (graunge) from the Latin granica, a granary.
-Christian monks worked the land here, kept the farming methods, and the placename outlasted the monks.
-Ireland has dozens of Granges for the same reason.
-This is one of them.
+Monks worked the land here, kept the farming going, and the placename outlasted the monks.
+Ireland has dozens of Granges for exactly this reason.
+This is the Waterford one.

 Two villages, one parish